 The IPS project is investigating the problems caused by unequal access to city streets around the world and the ways law and governments respond to them.
 This issue is particularly important to disabled people, older people, children, parents and carers.
 Our aim is to raise public awareness and build solidarity, strengthen the rights of pedestrians, and make cities more inclusive.
 If you’d like to learn more, please see About the Project or check out our Project Films.

-We’re currently looking for pedestrians in the United Kingdom (Leeds and Glasgow) and the United States (Atlanta and Syracuse) to share their experiences with us, please see About Getting Involved for more information.
+We’re currently looking for pedestrians in the Netherlands (Almere and Utrecht), the United States (Atlanta and Syracuse) and the United Kingdom (Leeds and Glasgow) to share their experiences with us, please see About Getting Involved for more information.

 Image of people's feet walking on a pavement with a road and traffic in the background

 Image of a large vehicle parked partially on a narrow pavement and partially on a road with double yellow line markings

 Image of a pavement with a crossing in the background and a number of concrete bollards restricting access